 Whatever the lift, whether it’s a squat, deadlift, thruster or kettlebell swing, your focus as an athlete should be on mastering the movement first, then increasing the load.
 Increasing load (going heavy) is important to stimulate the muscle growth we are seeking.
 Therefore, on days in which heavy lifting is programmed, the lifting is the priority for the day.

 While maintaining variance in movement, there is time and occasion for targeted work.
-Recall the squat cycle we followed for six weeks and saw great improvement in everyone’s squat strength.
 Targeting allows us to spend more time on one movement to really focus on making gains in a specific time period.
-Targeting will now become a regular, monthly feature in the programming.

 Variance in Movement (Gymnastics)